raito-io/raito-io.github.io/docs/overview/concepts.md

 For example, an *internal* access provider in Raito would translate to a role in Snowflake.
 If the role already exists, it gets updated, otherwise a new role is created.

 ### Raito Graph
 The *Raito Graph* is the graph structure that is built inside of Raito Cloud.
-It contains and interconnects the meta data of all data sources, the users and groups from the identity stores, the access controls, data usage, ...
-This graph allows us to extract knowlegde and actionable insights out of all the meta data supplied.
+It contains and interconnects the metadata of all data sources, the users and groups from the identity stores, the access controls, data usage, ...
+This graph allows us to extract knowlegde and actionable insights out of all the metadata supplied.